 The Enterprise heads to the Omega Sagitta system, where a pair of twin planets are living under a precarious peace treaty with each other.
 They unexpectedly encounter a broken down cargo ship with a single person on board.
-That person is the titular Captain Okona, whom Counselor Troi describes as mischievous, irreverent, and somewhat brazen.
-Never mind that he never portrays any of those characteristics throughout the episode, aside from cracking a few jokes and hitting on female crew members.
+That person is the irreverent Captain Okona (Billy Campbell).
 Picard offers to beam Okona aboard while a maintenance crew repairs his ship.

-The Enterprise then encounters a ship from planet Atlec, which prepares to fire on them with lasers.
+Meanwhile, the Enterprise encounters a ship from planet Atlec, which prepares to fire on them with lasers.
 Picard finds their weapons so laughable he actually drops the main shields just to mock them, at which point the captain of the vessel demands he turn over Okona for knocking up his daughter.
 A second ship, this one from planet Straleb, appears, also demanding Okona be handed over for stealing a valuable jewel.
-Picard realizes that whichever captain he gets Okona, the other will start a war over it.
+Picard realizes that whichever captain he gives Okona, the other will start a war over it.

-Picard opts to finish repairing Okonas ship and let him fend for himself, but Okona instead invites both ship captains to the Enterprise to sort things out.
-The whole incident turns out to be a silly misunderstanding the son of the Straleb captain had impregnated the daughter of the Atlec captain and asked Okona to give her the jewel as a marriage offering.
-Everyone makes up and has a good laugh even Data, who finally manages to tell a proper joke.
+Picard opts to finish repairing Okona's ship and let him fend for himself, but Okona instead invites both ship captains to the Enterprise to sort things out.
+The whole incident turns out to be a silly misunderstanding – the son of the Straleb captain had impregnated the daughter of the Atlec captain and asked Okona to give her the jewel as a marriage offering.
+Everyone makes up and has a good laugh... even Data, who finally manages to accidentally tell a proper joke.